Customized Wealth Preservation and Estate Planning Services in Atlanta, GA

 What Is the Process of Creating an Estate Plan?

 Determining how your wealth will be divided among your beneficiaries can be daunting.
 However, Stacey-Ann Taylor Law makes it easy to create an estate plan that fully represents and protects your best interests, as well as those of your loved ones.
 Below are the steps involved in the estate planning process, approximate timeline for delivery and execution, and what you can expect along the way.

 - Schedule an initial estate planning consultation.
 Reserve a date and time to meet for an initial discussion of our services and your expectations.
 Please be advised that there is a non-refundable fee of $300 for the initial consultation.
-However, should you decide to move forward with our services, the fee will be applied to your estate planning package.

 - Attend the initial estate planning meeting.
 I will meet with you at the scheduled time and date to discuss your wishes and expectations in detail regarding the distribution of your wealth, property, and assets, as well as (if applicable) guardianship arrangements for minors, in the even you become incapacitated or upon your passing.

 - Drafting period.
-On average, it will take approximately two weeks after the initial consultation to draft your unique estate planning documents.
+On average, it will take approximately three weeks after the initial consultation to draft your unique estate planning documents.
 We will reach out as soon as the plan is ready and schedule a follow-up meeting for review.

 - Attend the follow-up meeting to review and sign your documents.
 During the follow-up meeting, you’ll have the opportunity to review the estate plan, discuss any questions you may have, suggest amendments to the draft, and finalize the documents.

 Choosing the Right Wealth Preservation and Estate Planning Services That Will Help You Provide for Your Family